drawpile/Drawpile/README.md

 Drawpile is a drawing program that lets you draw, paint and animate together with others on the same canvas.
 It runs on Windows, Linux, macOS and Android.

+Thanks to [SignPath.io](https://signpath.io/) for the code signing services and [the SignPath Foundation](https://signpath.org/) for providing us with an open source signing certificate.

 ## Installing

 Take a look at [the downloads page on drawpile.net](https://drawpile.net/download/) or [the GitHub releases](https://github.com/drawpile/Drawpile/releases).